Top Blockchain Trends in 2026: The Future of Web3, DeFi, and Enterprise Adoption

 zkEVM Frameworks 2026: Developer Tools and Adoption Metrics

 - zkSync Era — Built by Matter Labs, zkSync Era prioritizes EVM compatibility and low transaction costs.
 It supports native account abstraction, making it ideal for consumer-facing dApps.
-Furthermore, its Boojum proof system delivers significantly faster proof generation.
+Furthermore, its Boojum proof system delivers significantly faster proof generation than earlier iterations.
 Developer adoption has grown over 200% year-on-year, with more than 700 projects deployed on mainnet.

 - Polygon zkEVM — Polygon’s solution achieves full EVM equivalence, meaning existing Ethereum tooling works without modification.
 Additionally, it benefits from Polygon’s AggLayer interoperability stack and extensive institutional partnerships.
 Over 400 protocols have integrated Polygon zkEVM into their live infrastructure.